GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 1. The keys used in the jwks for the client need to be saved in a keystore and have `gluu-radius` point to them as specified in the [section above](#using-an-external-jwks).

-You can take a look at the default OpenID client that ships with Gluu Radius to see an example
+To see an example, review the default OpenID Client that ships with Gluu Radius.

-#### Custom authentication script
+### Custom authentication script

+Likewise, there are a few additional constraints if a custom authentication script is in use:

 1. The script must be of type `Resource Owner Password Credentials`
 1. The script *must* accept and process a `__password` http post parameter containing the user's password and not the `password` http post parameter.